RunOnFlux/flux/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Whitelist of application is only modifying repositories.json file
 - [ ] repositories.json is still a valid JSON file
-- [ ] Only whitelists single docker hub username (one whitelist at a time, more whitelists, more PRs)
+- [ ] Only whitelists single docker image organisation (one whitelist at a time, more whitelists, more PRs)
 - [ ] No other whitelist has been deleted
 - [ ] I agree with ToS https://cdn.runonflux.io/Flux_Terms_of_Service.pdf
 - [ ] Application follows ToS - Application is not malicious.
 Application is not a scam.
 Application does what is meant to do and does not mislead in any way.
 Application does not do anything illegal.
 Application is not a mining application (not even bandwidth mining).